robertwii/WriteDown/README.md

 WriteDown

-WriteDown is a simple notes app made by me and my friend carl/carlo:)
+WriteDown is a simple notes app made by me and my friend:)

-Designer:Carl/Carlo
+Designer:My friend
 Developer/Coder:Me/Robert

-oki i hope you enjoy the app:)❤️
+oki i hope you enjoy the app

-How to use??

-Are you dumb?(jk) Its a notes app what do you expect?😭